Elvaceishim/Lagos-GAN-clean/README.md

 ## Objectives

 - Build two GAN pipelines (StyleGAN2-ADA and CycleGAN/CUT)
-- Provide a live demo (Gradio/Streamlit) for public use
+- Provide a live demo (Gradio) for public use
-- Deliver working demo, code repo, and thought-leadership article within one week
+- Deliver working demo and article narrating my experience and what I've learnt

 ## Project Structure